DTTerastar/hubitat/README.md

 This repository contains the local drivers and apps that are currently loaded onto my Hubitat.

-Sme of the pps and drivers are my own, some are from other sources, and a few are ones from other sources that I cleaned up and/or modified.
+Some of the pps and drivers are my own, some are from other sources, and a few are ones from other sources that I cleaned up and/or modified.

 ## Hubitat script